ouhft/COPE/docs/user_manual.md

 There are a few conventions to be aware of that are used to help you collect accurate data easily as possible.

 #### Questions with followups
-Some questions (typically ones with "other" options, or Yes/No answers) will have additional questions related to the answer given for the first one.
-You should be aware of these causing the form to add questions (sliding into view) in real-time, and directly below the question you've just answered.
+Some questions will have additional questions related to the answer given; You should be aware of these causing the form to add questions (sliding into view) directly below the question you've just answered.

 #### Date & Time questions
 These can be recognised by the grey "calendar" icon to the right of the text entry, and placeholder text similar to `DD-MM-YYYY` (for dates) or `DD-MM-YYYY HH:MM` (for dates and times).
 You can type dates into these fields directly, or you can click on the icon to the right to get a calendar popup widget displayed, such as: